-Department of Mathematics
+Department of Mathematics Course Requirement Waiver Form

 Course Requirement Waiver Form

 NAME Student #

-academic advisor prior to being submitted to the Gra cussed with and approved by the graduate student's aduate Coordinator.
-If the course content is not in the he advisor should consult with a faculty of the area of
+academic advisor prior to being submitted to th e discussed with and approved by the graduate student's e Graduate Coordinator.
+If the course content is not in the sor, the advisor should consult with a faculty of the area of ble.

-STATE WHICH CMU COURSE YOU WOULD LI KE TO HAVE WAIVED:
+STATE WHICH CMU COURSE YOU WOUL D LIKE TO HAVE WAIVED:

-STATE THE EQUIVALENT COURSE YOU HAY TOOK THIS COURSE: VE TAKEN AND AT WHAT UNIVERSITY YOU
+STATE THE EQUIVALENT COURSE YOU TOOK THIS COURSE: HAVE TAKEN AND AT WHAT UNIVERSITY YOU

-Attach the course description and the syllabus of the course you took.
+Attach the course description and the syllabus o f the course you took.

 Student's Signature Date

 Advisor's Comments:

 Advisor's Signature Date

 Graduate Committee's Comments:

 Graduate Coordinator's Signature Date